- Purpose of regulation of yard sales within the Glades:

 - Frequency of sales

 A maximum of two permits will be approved for an address each calendar year.
-Approval is for a one day sale.
+Approval is for either a one-day or two-day sale.
 Sales at a given address will not be approved to occur closer together than ninety days.